 What happens after you apply?

-If your claim has been successful you have 56 days in which to tell CICA that you accept the award.
-Usually you will be sent a single ‘lump sum’ as payment.
+If your claim has been successful you have 90 days in which to tell CICA that you accept the award.
+Usually, you will be sent a single ‘lump sum’ as payment.

 How long does it take to assess a claim?

 The length of time to assess a claim can vary depending on the circumstances of each case.
 CICA has to contact other agencies such as the police or hospitals to gather information and make an assessment.
-Sometimes it can take a long time to gather all the information necessary and Galop has found that it is not uncommon for applicants to wait for between twelve and eighteen months for a decision from CICA, and in some cases even longer than this.
+Sometimes it can take a long time to gather all the information necessary and Galop has found that it is not uncommon for applicants to wait for between twelve and fifteen months for a decision from CICA.
 Appealing a decision will also take additional time.
-Once CICA receive someone’s acceptance of an award, then the payment usually follows within two to three weeks.
+Once a decision has been made to award criminal injuries compensation then the payment usually follows within a week or two.

 Can you appeal a decision by CICA?

-If you are refused an award and disagree with this decision, or you disagree with the amount you have been awarded, you can apply to CICA (within 56 days of notice of their decision) for a review.
-You will need to supply a reason why you disagree and further evidence to support your claim.
-If you are still not satisfied with the outcome of the review, you can appeal to the Tribunals Service dealing with Criminal Injuries Compensation which is independent of CICA – though you might need specialist advice by this stage.
+If you disagree with the decision, you can ask for your claim to be reviewed by another Claims Officer.
+This appeal must be submitted within 90 days of the decision and you will be asked to submit additional evidence to support your appeal.
+If you are still not satisfied with this decision, you can appeal to Tribunals Service dealing with Criminal Injuries Compensation which is independent of CICA – though you might need specialist advice by this stage.